Marianne Celeste Dragon: Marriage and children

-Most of the children married foreigners.
-There is a family legend that some members of the family traveled to Greece in the 1830s to find spouses for the children.
-Their first daughter Euphrosine Dimitry married Paul Pandely.
-Paul's mother Elizabeth English claimed to be a member of the English royal House of Stuart.
-His father was Greek.
-Their second daughter Aimèe Manuella Dimitry married a man from France named August Dietz.
-He was the former mayor of Martisèe.
-Marianne's third child was the creole author Alexander Dimitry.
-He married Mary Powell Mills.
-She was member of a prominent American family.
-Her father was famous architect Robert Mills.
-He designed the Washington Monument.
-He later became an abolitionist.
-Alexander Dimitry was the first person of color to attend Georgetown University.
-He was also the first person of color to become a U.S. Ambassador.
+Marriage patterns within the family reflected the cosmopolitan character of New Orleans society in the early nineteenth century, with many children marrying individuals of European origin.
+Family tradition holds that some members travelled to Greece in the 1830s in search of suitable spouses, although this claim cannot be independently verified.
+Their eldest daughter, Euphrosine Dimitry, married Paul Pandely.
+Pandelys mother, Elizabeth English, asserted a connection to the English royal House of Stuart, while his father was Greek.
+Their second daughter, Aimèe Manuella Dimitry, married August Dietz, a French national and former mayor of Martisèe.
+The third child, the Creole author Alexander Dimitry, married Mary Powell Mills, a member of a prominent American family.
+Her father was the architect Robert Mills, designer of the Washington Monument.
+Alexander Dimitry later became an abolitionist, was the first person of colour to attend Georgetown University, and the first person of colour to serve as a United States ambassador.